Joachim Milberg: Career

 In 1972, Milberg became senior manager at the machine tool factory Gildemeister AG.
 From 1978 to 1981, he was head of the Automatic Lathe Division.

-In 1981, Milberg became full professor for machine tools with business administration at Technische Universität München, head of the Center for Production Automation and Robotics in Munich and the Production Application Center in Augsburg.
+In 1981, Milberg became full professor for machine tools with business administration at Technical University of Munich, head of the Center for Production Automation and Robotics in Munich and the Production Application Center in Augsburg.
 From 1991 to 1993, he was Dean of the Faculty of Mechanical Engineering.

 In 1993, Milberg became member of the board of management of BMW, responsible for production.
 After having just overseen the successful launch of the BMW 3 Series, he was named by the supervisory board of BMW – then led by Eberhard von Kuenheim – as the company’s new CEO in 1999.
 He succeeded Bernd Pischetsrieder, who resigned along with Wolfgang Reitzle, another manager widely viewed as potential successor at the time.
 He was heavily criticized by the German media for BMW's decision to sell its unprofitable U.K. subsidiary Rover in 2000.
 In 2002, he decided to step down a year ahead of schedule and handed over to Helmut Panke, in an effort to avoid media speculation about who would succeed him in what would be the final year of his tenure at BMW.
 He subsequently became chairman of the supervisory board in 2004.